HorrorPills/ChatGPT-Gnome-Desktop-Extension/README.md

 - Gnome 44, 45, 46 is supported
 - Minor bug fixes and overall performance.
 - Fix bug with window positioning
+- Add a notification when ChatGPT servers are down (the extension cant connect)

 ---